JenteOttie/Goose_Genomics/BeanGoose/Machine Learning.md

 **Analyzing the results: Summary Statistics**

 To get an idea of the summary statistics for the different windows, we can plot them.
 First, we collect the summary stats data for all windows.
-This can be found in the map featureVectorsToClassify.
-I put all the data in one file using this command
+The stats for all scaffolds can be found in the map featureVectorsToClassify.
+I put all the data in one file using this command.
 ```
 for f in featureVectorsToClassify/NW_01318*/* ; do cat $f >>Window_Stats.txt ; done
 ```